Quick Pitch (TV series)

 Quick Pitch is an American television show centered on showing highlights of baseball games from the previous night.
 Quick Pitch airs on MLB Network during the MLB regular season at 1 A.M.
-ET every weeknight (sometimes earlier if there are fewer than three west coast games), 8 P.M.
-ET every Sunday, and after Saturday Night Baseball or MLB Tonight every Saturday.
-Reruns of Quick Pitch are shown overnights and mornings during the regular season.
+ET every weeknight (or earlier if there are fewer than three west coast games) and after Saturday Night Baseball or MLB Tonight every Saturday of Quick Pitch are shown overnights and mornings during the regular season.

 Format

 Quick Pitch is set in MLB Network's Studio 21 with the host(s) standing on set.
 The show typically consists of highlights, but major stories such as contract signings, trades or player retirements are also covered.
 Usually after each highlight, the starting pitchers for the teams' next game are shown.

 A unique trait of Quick Pitch is that in the highlights, they use the television or radio announcers' call of the game instead of the host commentating every play.

 Quick Pitch is similar in format to the ESPN show SportsCenter but covers baseball exclusively.